cloud-gov/cg-site/_docs/ops/configuration-management.md

 When contributing directly on a branch, we're able to modify work-in-progress (WIP) pull requests and encourage collaboration across the Cloud Operations team.

+For the cloud.gov team, when forking an upstream repository to add a patch or bugfix, the fork should go to your personal GitHub user account.
+The `cloud-gov` org is for code maintained by cloud.gov, whether that's original code or a long-lived fork (discouraged, but sometimes necessary) for code we are running in production.

 ### Squashing commits

 [Squashing commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Squashing-Commits) is allowed but discouraged, except in rare instances.